 Find your devices easily

-If you catch yourself frequently misplacing your devices, you’ll be glad to know that finding your iPhone or Mac became even easier in the new Find My app.
+If you catch yourself frequently misplacing your devices, you’ll be glad to know that finding your iPhone or Mac became even easier in the Find My app.

 To find your devices through the Find My app, you first need to enable the option in your iCloud settings: